fabianmontag/QuadTree/README.md

 Typescript QuadTree Implementation

 # Installtion
-ou can find the TypeScript module file within the `./src` folder of the repository.
+You can find the TypeScript module file within the `./src` folder of the repository.

 # Usage